InCogNiTo124/moonrepo/personal-blog/database/posts/flight_school.md

 ### 3.1 Install Tailscale

-This was the part of my setup I actually did first, and as previously mentioned, I created my account with Google SSO out of pure lazyness.
+This was the part of my setup I actually did first, and as previously mentioned, I created my account with Google SSO out of pure laziness.
 You should definitely login in with the same method that you created the account, though.

 Before you start setting up the RDP client, and if you did the Tailscale setup